JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 I often find myself in conversations with friends where I hear questions like this: *“If the crash is inevitable, when will it happen, and how should I be investing now?”*

-I'm finding many people are increasingly worried about the future economy, especially those in the tech field where layoffs are getting more and more frequent, and the stock market is extremely volatile.
+I've personally been predicting a market crash for quite some time now (incorrectly), and have been surprised that we keep getting a run-up of the stock market (as of late October 2025).
+I think many of us in the tech industry who have seen the amount of failing startups, mass layoffs, high inflation, weakening dollar, and the continued rapid rise of the stock market as highly suspicious.

 I had also mentioned all of the anxiety people are feeling due to future uncertainty and geopolitical changes, and some ways of diversifying/rebalancing your portfolio in this previous blog post:

 [*Investing in an Uncertain World*](https://jamestsay-12.github.io/blog-site/finance/2025/07/16/Investing-in-an-uncertain-world.html)

-We are now living in a time where AI hype, rapid macro shifts, and seemingly-inflated valuations all are making us feel uneasy.
-The outlines of past bubbles were visible years in advance.
+However, we know we can't time the market, and even when large concerns are flagged it can take several years for large crashes to come.
 For example, Alan Greenspan (Fed chariman) famously warned of “irrational exuberance” in 1996–97, but the dot-com bubble didn’t burst until 2001.

 A crash may be inevitable, but because *when* and *how deep* are uncertain, our **strategy** matters more than ever.
-I've personally been predicting a market crash for quite some time now (incorrectly), and have been surprised that we keep getting a run-up of the stock market (as of late October 2025).
-I think many of us in the tech industry who have seen the amount of failing startups, mass layoffs, high inflation, weakening dollar, and the continued rapid rise of the stock market as highly suspicious and anxiety-inducing.

 In this post, I’ll discuss practical approaches depending on whether you’re aiming for **wealth preservation**, **highest returns possible**, or a **balanced blend**, and how different strategies can coexist in a single plan.